Reinforcement learning with musculoskeletal models

 - Reimbursement of travel and accommodation at NIPS 2018

 Please visit osim-rl project’s website for resources on biomechanics and reinforcement learning, solutions from the NIPS 2017 and other materials.
+Visit OpenSim website for materials on musculoskeletal simulations.

 Use one of the public channels: